 Take It Further

 Identify three concrete steps you will take to reduce your ecological footprint.
+This online quiz may help you.
 Describe exactly how you plan to take these steps.
 Resolve to carry them out for the next month.